Drop your phone into Merge's AR-ready 6DoF Blaster, coming this summer

-Maybe the next wave of AR toys will avoid the face entirely.
+Maybe the next wave of AR toys will avoid your face entirely.

 It shouldn't be surprising, since Apple's ARKit and Google's ARCore made novelty augmented reality apps a hot thing for phones last year.
-Merge already makes of low-cost pair of VR goggles for phones, but this blaster gun adds 6DoF (six degree of freedom) tracking that phone-connected headsets have a hard time with anyway, meaning you can walk around with it, duck, and aim quickly.
+Merge already makes a low-cost pair of VR goggles for phones, but this blaster gun adds six degree of freedom (6DoF) tracking that phone-connected headsets have a hard time with anyway, meaning you can walk around with it, duck and aim quickly.
 Merge calls this VR without a headset.
-It's not, though: it's AR, with a clever toy accessory.
+It's not, though: It's AR, with a clever toy accessory.

 Toy guns with AR have been here before: from last year's Skyrocket Recoil, to Nerf's own AR Lazer Tag years ago.
 Google's Tango AR experiments played with tablet-mounted AR gun arcades, too.